 Retractable Awning for Residence

-This Sausalito residence needed protection from excessive sun exposure on its south side, and a retractable system was the perfect solution.
+This Sausalito residence needed protection from excessive sun exposure on its south side, and a retractable awning system was the perfect solution.
 This system was built with a motorized lateral arm in the traditional awning style.
+There is an automatic operation system that extends the awnings when the sun is on the windows, with a wind control override to close it if it's too windy.
 On the left, the awnings are partially retracted, and on the right, they are fully extended.

 Standard Retractable Types

-These operate close to the same as the lateral arm.
+These awnings operate similarly to the lateral arm.
 The arms telescope out via a pressurized piston cylinder.
 There is no weak point as the hinge is not there.
 The pressurized piston exerts much more force on the front bar.
-These are only available in motorized operation because of the increased tension
+These are only available in motorized operation because of the increased tension.

 TENSIONED FRONT BAR SYSTEM